Eschatologue/CM_wiki/docs/lore/event/four-front-war.md

 **Soterrano** was first on the field.
 Their scouts reported burned forests, elven corpses, and the eerie presence of steel constructs.
 At first, they dismissed these signs as the work of mere bandits.
 But bandits do not fight in disciplined formations.
 By the time the truth was revealed, it was too late—**Albion was no scavenger force.
 It was an empire in the making.**

-Among the invaders, **Ruthenia paid the highest price**.
-By war’s end, their armies were shattered, their lands partitioned, their name erased.
-The survivors retreated, broken and humiliated.
+Among the invaders, **Ruthenia paid the highest price**– with their name erased from Antares' map.
 Albion had not merely defended its territory—it had redefined warfare.

 ### Burying the Crusaders